Pedro Bravo de Acuña: First expedition to the Moluccas

-The second great fire of Manila
+Second great fire of Manila

 On April 30, 1603, a fire started in a little field house used by some Filipinos and Negroes of the native hospital in the city, at three o'clock in the afternoon, and passed to other houses so quickly, with the force of the rather fresh wind, that it could not be stopped.
-It burned houses of wood and stone, even the monastery of St. Dominic, the royal hospital for the Spaniards, and the royal warehouses, without leaving a building standing among them.
-Fourteen people died in the fire, Spaniards, Filipinos and Negroes, among them Licentiate Sanz, canon of the cathedral.
-In all 260 houses were burned, with much property that was in them.
+It burned houses of wood and stone, even the monastery of Santo Domingo, the royal hospital for Spaniards, and the royal warehouses, without leaving a building standing among them.
+Fourteen were dead – Spaniards, Filipinos and Negroes – including Licentiate Sanz, canon of the Manila Cathedral.
+260 houses were burned, with much property that was in them.
 The damage was estimated at more than one million pesos.

-The first insurrection of the Chinese
+The Sangley Rebellion

 There were many Chinese-Filipino mestizos in Manila, referred to as Sangleys.
 The Spanish were distrustful of them, partly because they suspected that the Chinese Empire had designs on the Philippines.
 Rumors began in the Sangley community that the Spanish and Japanese intended to massacre them.

-A rich Christian and very Hispanicized Chinese, Juan Bautista de Vera by name, began organizing the Chinese community for the anticipated fighting.
+A rich, Catholic and Hispanicized Chinese, Juan Bautista de Vera, began organizing the Chinese community for the anticipated fighting.
 It was thought that an insurrection of the Chinese was likely to succeed because an auspicious start would likely bring in imperial Chinese forces to conquer the islands.
 Vera began recruiting men and building a fort in a swamp in a hidden location near Manila.

 The revolt was scheduled for late November, but fearing that the plot had been discovered, the date was advanced to October 3, 1603.
 On that date, 2,000 men gathered at the fort.
-Vera himself, still pretending to be loyal to the Spanish, reported the insurrection to the viceroy.
-Viceroy Bravo, however, was suspicious and had him arrested.
-He was later executed.
+Vera himself, still pretending to be loyal to the Spanish, reported the insurrection to Viceroy Bravo.
+He was suspicious and had him arrested and later executed.

 That night the rebels attacked some outlying houses and one village, burning it.
-A skirmish took place the next day at Tondo between about 200 Spanish and 1,500 Chinese.
+A skirmish took place the next day in Tondo between about 200 Spanish and 1,500 Chinese.
 The badly armed Chinese suffered heavy losses and were forced to withdraw.
 The Spaniards soon tried to follow up their victory, but after pursuing the Chinese for some distance, they were surrounded by a large force and cut to pieces.
 Only four of them escaped, badly wounded.
 These men carried the news to Manila.
 The Spanish weapons fell into rebel hands.

 The following day, Sunday, the rebels, flushed with the victory of the preceding day and their army swelled by the additional men that joined them, attacked the city.
 Burning and destroying everything in their path, they crossed the river.
 There was no vessel with which to resist them, as all those of the Spanish fleet were in the provinces of the Pintados.
 The Chinese rebels entered the Parián, the Chinese quarter, and furiously assaulted the city gate, but were driven back by the arquebuses and muskets of the Spanish defenders, with the loss of many Chinese.